By Ray Goodspeed (Leyton and Wanstead Labour member)

 Smears

-On top of that, both Trotsky and his wife, Natalia Sedova, contracted malaria and for long stretches of 1923, during this intense faction fight, they were forced to take rest cures and have extended breaks from political activity.
+On top of that, both Trotsky and his wife, Natalia Sedova, contracted malaria and for long stretches of 1923.
+So, during this intense faction fight, they were forced to take rest cures and have extended breaks from political activity.

 Democratic structures

-Importantly, Trotsky made it clear that this problem was not some residual problem from the needs of the Civil War, but had actually got worse since the end of that war, when power had been concentrated in the hands of party secretaries through the system of party and state promotions, transfers and appointments.
-On the contrary, he pointed out that during the war there was more open discussion.
+Importantly, Trotsky made it clear that this problem was not some residual problem from the needs of the Civil War, but had actually got worse since the end of that war, when power had been concentrated in the hands of party secretaries, through the system of party and state promotions, transfers and appointments.
+He pointed out that, on the contrary, during the war there was more open discussion.
 He calls for a return to “free and comradely criticism, without fear”.

 In a phrase which, in hindsight, is utterly chilling, he demanded – “from now on, nobody will terrorise the party.”
 In truth, how could anyone, in 1923, have imagined the depths of horror and murder to which the Stalinist bureaucracy would sink in the following decades.